 From the Page information menu select Edit Template.

 You are now editing the Hero Page template.

-The structure mode of the page allows you to modify the structure of the template.
-This includes for example the components that are allowed in the layout container.
+The structure mode of the page lets you modify the structure of the template.
+This includes for example, the components that are allowed in the layout container.